URBAN, COASTAL AND PARK

 Highly Commended — 2016 Museums and Galleries National Award (MAGNA) Permanent Exhibition or Gallery Fit Out

-U&P were engaged to carry out a wayfinding strategy for a new bikeway in Frome Street, Adelaide.
+U&P were engaged to carry out a wayfinding strategy for a new bikeway in Frome Street, in Adelaide’s CBD.

 The bikeway is an opportunity to promote cycling as a viable mode of transport to the city and therefore required a legible and engaging visual language to promote the route.
 Building on the city wide Wayfinding Strategy, the cycle signage included branding elements, mid block and intersection directional information on island separators and sign panels collocated to existing light poles.